 “‘Blessed be YHWH, Who is blessed’—gushing of blessings from the source of life to the place from which all saturation streams, saturating all.
 Since He is a source, in mystery of sign of the covenant, we call Him ‘Who is blessed’—spring of the well.
 Once they reach there, surely the well is filled, for its waters never cease” (Zohar 2:135b).

-Afterwards, He shall strike it into seven streams (Isaiah 11:15).
-He made seven precious vessels and called them גְּדֻלָּה (Gedullah), Greatness, גְּבוּרָה (Gevurah), Strength, תִּפְאֶרֶת (Tif’eret), Beauty, נֵּצַח (Netsaḥ), Victory, הוֹד (Hod), Splendor, כֹל (Kol), All, and הַמַּמְלָכָה (ha-Malmelakha), the Kingdom.
-He called himself Great in Greatness and also חָסִיד (Ḥasid), Devout, Glorious in Glory and Victorious in battles.
-In Majesty He called Himself ‘The Majesty our Creator,’ and in יְסוֹד (Yesod), Foundation, He called Himself צַדִיק (tsaddiq), Righteous One, Yesod, Foundation [of the World] (Proverbs 10:25), support of all vessels [sefirot], and all the worlds [see Proverbs 10:25: וְצַדִּיק (ve-Tsaddiq), and the Righteous One is, יְסוֹד עוֹלָם (yesod olam), foundation of the world; cf. Bahir §102, §180].
-And in Kingdom, He called Himself King: the גְּדֻלָּה (gedullah), greatness, גְּבוּרָה (gevurah), strength, תִּפְאֶרֶת (tif’eret), beauty, נֵּצַח (netsaḥ), victory, הוֹד (hod), splendor—yes, כֹל (kol), all, that is in heaven and on earth.
-Yours, YHWH, is הַמַּמְלָכָה (ha-mamelakha), the kingdom (1 Chronicles 29:11).
+Afterwards, and strike it into seven נְחָלִים (neḥalim), wadis, [that one may trod upon it dry-shod] (Isaiah 11:15).
+He made seven precious vessels and called them גְּדֻלָּה (gedullah), Greatness, גְּבוּרָה (gevurah), Might, תִּפְאֶרֶת (tif’eret), Splendor, נֵּצַח (netsaḥ), Triumph, הוֹד (hod), Grandeur, כֹּל (kol), All, and הַמַּמְלָכָה (ha-mamelakhah), the Kingship.
+He called himself Great in Greatness and also חָסִיד (ḥasid), Devout, Glorious in Glory and Triumphant in Battles.
+In Majesty He called Himself ‘The Majesty our Creator,’ and in יְסוֹד (yesod), Foundation, He called Himself צַדִיק (tsaddiq), Righteous One, Yesod, Foundation [of the World] (Proverbs 10:25), support of all vessels [sefirot], and all the worlds [cf. Bahir §102, §180].
+And in Kingship, He called Himself King: [Yours, O YHWH,] the גְּדֻלָּה (gedullah), greatness, and the גְּבוּרָה (gevurah), might, and the תִּפְאֶרֶת (tif’eret), splendor, and the נֵּצַח (netsaḥ), triumph, and the הוֹד (hod), grandeur, indeed, כֹל (khol), all, in the heavens and on the earth.
+Yours, O YHWH, is הַמַּמְלָכָה (ha-mamelakhah), the kingship [and what is exalted as head over all] (1 Chronicles 29:11).